The business case for energy efficiency

 According to a 2010 survey by the Economist Intelligence Unit of major global corporations 83% of companies noted significant cost savings from their energy efficiency programmes, while 54% noted improvements to their brand reputation as a result.

-Now we are not all major global corporations but the principles resonate whatever your business size.
+Now we are not all major global corporations but the principles resonate whatever the size of your business.

 Quantifying the reputational benefits of greening your business can be tricky, but adding up the pounds and pence that energy efficiency measures can generate is much more straightforward.